R8s6/equilux-theme/README.md

 ## License

-The Equilux Theme is distributed under the terms of the GNU General Public License, version 2 or later.
+This Theme is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [`COPYING`](COPYING) file for details.

 ## Credits

-- All credits go to the [Materia Theme](https://github.com/nana-4/materia-theme), its author and contributors.
+- All credits go to the [Equilux Theme](https://github.com/ddnexus/equilux-theme) and [Materia Theme](https://github.com/nana-4/materia-theme), their authors and contributors.